Day-In Day-Out: Critical reception

 Upon release, "Day-In Day-Out" received mixed reviews from music critics.
 Complaints about poor studio production were common, although publications did find the song to be "fun" and "danceable".
 Bowie biographer Nicholas Pegg called the track "frustrating", for on one hand being "a pretty fine song", but on the other, "[encapsulating] everything that's initially promising but ultimately infuriating" about the album.
 He concluded, "Somewhere in there is a concerted attempt to reclaim Bowie's former territory of guitar-based rock'n'roll, but 'Day-In Day-Out' suffers badly from over-elaboration: it's a slab of 1980s soft-rock which now [in 2016] sounds incredibly dated by comparison with much of Bowie's earlier work."
+Record Collectors Jamie Atkins writes: "What could have been three minutes of tough, funk-inflected new-wave rock ended up as a kitchen-sink's worth of squalling feedback and ghastly synths."

-B-side single "Julie" was described by Bowie biographer David Buckley as the "catchiest" song of all the tracks from the Never Let Me Down sessions, and lamented that the recording was relegated to mere B-side status.
+B-side single "Julie" was described in one biography as "Bowie ... casting himself as a criminal lover" in a song where "passion is at the heart of the song, [but] the recurring presence of a gun takes the buoyant shine off the scene."
+Bowie biographer David Buckley called "Julie" the "catchiest" song of all the tracks from the Never Let Me Down sessions, and lamented that the recording was relegated to mere B-side status.
 Pegg agreed, calling it "arguably one of the best tracks from the whole [Never Let Me Down recording] session", and thought it might have been a hit if Bowie had released it as a single on its own.